-Box 1:
+176 Box 1:

-- 173 In brief:

-- 174 mitochondria

-- 175 and Bioblasts
+In brief: mitochondria and Bioblasts

-- \ Does the public expect biologists to understand Darwin's theory of evolution?

-- \ Do students expect that researchers of bioenergetics can explain Mitchell's theory of chemiosmotic energy transformation?
+- Does the public expect biologists to understand Darwin's theory of evolution? - Do students expect that researchers of bioenergetics can explain Mitchell's theory of chemiosmotic energy transformation?

-Mitochondria were described for the first time in 1857 by Rudolph Albert Kölliker as granular structures or 'sarkosomes' (a reference is needed).
-In 1886 (a reference is needed) Richard Altmann called them 'bioblasts' (published 1894).
+Mitochondria were described by Richard Altmann (1894) as 'bioblasts', which include not only the mitochondria as presently defined, but also symbiotic and free-living bacteria.
 The word 'mitochondrium' (Greek mitos: thread; chondros: granule) was introduced by Carl Benda (1898).
-Mitochondria are the oxygen consuming electrochemical generators which evolved from endosymbiotic bacteria (Margulis 1970; Lane 2005).
-The bioblasts of Richard Altmann (1894) included not only the mitochondria as presently defined, but also symbiotic and free-living bacteria.
+Mitochondria are the oxygen-consuming electrochemical generators which evolved from endosymbiotic bacteria (Margulis 1970; Lane 2005).

 We now recognize mitochondria as dynamic organelles with a double membrane that are contained within eukaryotic cells.
 The mitochondrial inner membrane (mtIM) shows dynamic tubular to disk-shaped cristae that separate the mitochondrial matrix, i.e. the internal mitochondrial compartment, and the intermembrane space; the latter being enclosed by the mitochondrial outer membrane (mtOM).
 Mitochondria are the structural and functional elemental units of cell respiration.
 Cell respiration is the consumption of oxygen by electron transfer coupled to electrochemical proton translocation across the mtIM.
 In the process of oxidative phosphorylation (OXPHOS), the reduction of O2 is electrochemically coupled to the transformation of energy in the form of adenosine triphosphate (ATP; Mitchell 1961, 2011).
-These powerhouses of the cell contain the machinery of the OXPHOS-pathway, including transmembrane respiratory complexes (i.e. proton pumps with FMN, Fe-S and cytochrome b, c, aa3 redox systems); alternative dehydrogenases and oxidases; the coenzyme ubiquinone (Q); ATP synthase; the enzymes of the tricarboxylic acid cycle and the fatty acid oxidation enzymes; transporters of ions, metabolites and co-factors; and mitochondrial kinases related to energy transfer pathways.
-The mitochondrial proteome comprises over 1,200 proteins
+These powerhouses of the cell contain the machinery of the OXPHOS-pathway, including transmembrane respiratory complexes (i.e. proton pumps with FMN, Fe-S and cytochrome b, c, aa3 redox systems); alternative dehydrogenases and oxidases; the coenzyme ubiquinone (Q); ATP synthase; the enzymes of the tricarboxylic acid cycle and the fatty acid oxidation enzymes; transporters of ions, metabolites and co-factors; and mitochondrial kinases related to energy The mitochondrial proteome comprises over 1,200 transfer pathways.
 (MITOCARTA), mostly encoded by nuclear DNA (nDNA), with a variety of functions, many of which are relatively well known (e.g. apoptosis-regulating proteins), while others are still under investigation, or need to be identified (e.g. alanine transporter).

 Mitochondria typically maintain several copies of their own genome (hundred to thousands per cell; Cummins 1998), which is almost exclusively maternally inherited (White et al. 2008) and known as mitochondrial DNA (mtDNA).
-One exception to strictly maternal inheritance in animals is found in bivalves (Breton et al. 2007). mtDNA is 16.5 Kb in length, contains 13 protein-coding genes for subunits of the transmembrane respiratory Complexes CI, CIII, CIV and ATP synthase, and also encodes 22 tRNAs and the mitochondrial 16S and 12S rRNA.
+One exception to strictly maternal inheritance in animals is found in bivalves (Breton et al. 2007). mtDNA is 16.5 kB in length, contains 13 protein-coding genes for subunits of the transmembrane respiratory Complexes CI, CIII, CIV and ATP synthase, and also encodes 22 tRNAs and the mitochondrial 16S and 12S rRNA.
 The mitochondrial genome is both regulated and supplemented by nuclear-encoded mitochondrial targeted proteins.
 Evidence has accumulated that additional gene content is encoded in the mitochondrial genome, e.g. microRNAs, piRNA, smithRNAs, repeat associated RNA, and even additional proteins (Duarte et al. 2014; Lee et al. 2015; Cobb et al. 2016).